FREQUENTLY ASKED QUESTIONS

 Can I bring my infant/young child to my sessions with me?

 Unless therapeutically warranted, it is ideal for clients to attend sessions without their infants/young children.
 This allows for better focus in session and freedom to explore issues with genuine language.
 However, CWW never wants a lack of childcare to be an obstacle to healing and support.
 Clients are welcome to bring infants to sessions if childcare is not available or if not bringing them poses emotional or logistical inconvenience to the parent.
-Clients may use any available CWW space for lactation, feeding, pumping, and/or tending to the needs of their infant.
+Clients may use any available open or private space for lactation, feeding, pumping, and/or tending to the needs of their infant.

 Do you prescribe medication?